Big thanks to Jennifer Saranow Schultz in San Francisco for this helpful guest post; she blogs at HintMama.

 We typically begin our visit at the Magic Mountain Playground’s parking lot, then we run along the recreation center’s beautiful bayside nature trails to CuriOdyssey.
 After my daughter has had her fill of the exhibits, we jog back to the awesome castle-and-dragon-themed playground (complete with a big toddler area), where my daughter plays a bit before we head back home (we’re big fans of working playground stops into our trips whenever we travel).

-For those who want to get a meal in before the trip is done, the fields around the playground would be a perfect spot for a picnic lunch, or nearby Burlingame has a number of kid-friendly mealtime spots (I like the salads at Mediterranean restaurant Taste on Broadway).
+For those who want to get a meal in before the trip is done, the fields around the playground would be a perfect spot for an outdoor lunch, or nearby Burlingame has a number of kid-friendly mealtime spots (I like the salads at Mediterranean restaurant Taste on Broadway).
 You’re also welcome to eat outside at the back of the museum looking out at the bay while watching planes landing at nearby SFO.